Logo

 The Shift: From Hardware Wallet to Signer

-Crypto started as a daring experiment, and while usability has advanced quickly, the language we use has lagged behind.
+Crypto started as a daring experiment, and while usability has improved, the language around key management has not always kept pace.

 • That value lives on the device.
 It does not—the blockchain holds balances.

 • That losing the device means funds are gone.
-They are recoverable with the secret recovery phrase.
+They are recoverable only if the recovery phrase backup is intact and used correctly.

 • That the device is the destination.
-It is actually a secure way to express intent.
+It is a secure way to express intent by approving what you sign.

 Reviews 0